How to Start a Corporation in Alaska

 How to Get an Alaska Certificate of Good Standing

 A Certificate of Good Standing, known in Alaska as a Certificate of Compliance, verifies that your Alaska corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 To order a Certificate of Compliance in Alaska, you must complete the online form on the Alaska Department of Commerce’s website.